-SARPcheck aims to introduce audit software to manage a systematic conduct of the audit and to collect SARPcheck audit program data for supporting the overall aim to maintain a high uniform level of aviation safety and to enhance aviation safety.
+SARPcheck has introduced a specialised software (iQSMS) to manage a systematic conduct of the audit and to collect SARPcheck audit program data for supporting the overall aim to maintain a high uniform level of aviation safety and to enhance aviation safety.

 The SARPcheck Checklist shall be completed within the Audit Software, where possible.
-The audit software is the primary source for conducting the SARPcheck audit.
+The Audit Software is the primary source for conducting the SARPcheck audit.
 A backup Microsoft Excel version of the checklist is the secondary source to be used as a back-up method in case the primary source experiences a downtime and/ or is not available for whatever reason.